okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 Some installation notes:

-- You do not need to have an account to install and run ngrok, but creating an account provides more features as well as basic authentication.
+- You do not need to have an account to install and run ngrok, but creating a free account provides more features as well as basic authentication.
 - You can install ngrok directly in your project folder, as documented from the ngrok download page.
 Or you can install on your system's path directory to be able to run ngrok from any folder.
 Alternatively, you can install the executable in your favorite local folder, but you'll need the folder path when referencing the tool.

 #### Run ngrok